percona/k8spxc-docs/docs/openshift.md

     $ oc apply -f deploy/operator.yaml
     ```

+    !!! note

+        You can simplify the Operator installation by applying a single
+        `deploy/bundle.yaml` file instead of running commands from the steps
+        2 and 4:

+        ``` {.bash data-prompt="$" }
+        $ oc apply -f deploy/bundle.yaml
+        ```

+        This will automatically create Custom Resource Definition, set up
+        role-based access control and install the Operator as one single action.

 ## Install Percona XtraDB Cluster

 1. Now that’s time to add the Percona XtraDB Cluster Users secrets to OpenShift.